-After loading and rinsing of the resin (removal of matrix elements and interferents), chloride can be easily eluted from the resin using dilute SCN- solutions whereas iodide remains fixed. lodide can then be eluted from the resin using a moderately concentrated S^{2-} solution.
+In case of analytical applications, after loading and rinsing of the resin (removal of matrix elements and interferents), chloride can be easily eluted from the resin using dilute SCN solutions whereas iodide remains fixed. lodide can then be eluted from the resin using a moderately concentrated S solution.